-Atopic dermatitis or eczema are very common today, together with allergic reaction in contact dermatitis.
-Distinguish between these, find which are the symptoms and natural ways to help ease the itching and heal the eruption.
+Atopic dermatitis or eczema are very common today, together with the allergic reactions in contact dermatitis.
+To discern them, know what the symptoms are and learn natural ways to help ease the itching and counteract eruptions.

 What is Eczema?

 Atopic Dermatitis or Eczema – is an inflammation of the epidermis, the outer layer of the skin, causing common skin rashes.
-Symptoms of eczema are characterized by dryness and skin rash, redness, itching, blistering, cracking of the skin, oozing and bleeding.
-Rash diagnosis is made based on these aspects by a dermatologist.
+Symptoms of eczema are characterized by dryness, skin rash, redness, itching, blistering, cracking of the skin, oozing and bleeding.
+A dermatologist’s diagnosis is made based on these aspects.

-Infant eczema is very common and appears, in general, in the skin folds and face.
-Studies show that over 70 percent of children with severe eczema develop asthma, months or years, later.
-Medications for eczema are generally corticosteroids that are highly effective in suppressing the symptoms but they also have tremendous side effects.
-Other medication includes topical and system immune-suppressants, antihistamine and anti-itch drugs.
+Infant eczema is very common and usually appears in between skin folds and on the face.
+Studies show that over 70 percent of children with severe eczema develop asthma months or years later.
+The medications generally used for eczema are in large part corticosteroids that are highly effective in suppressing symptoms but also have tremendous side effects.
+Other medication includes topical and immune system suppressants, antihistamine and drugs to reduce itching.